rne/reveal.js/README.md

 # reveal.js

-''This adds a small patch to get touch events working in IE10.''
+*This adds a small patch to get touch events working in IE10.*

 A framework for easily creating beautiful presentations using HTML.
 [Check out the live demo](http://lab.hakim.se/reveal-js/).